Loss of Productivity Claims in Construction – Success or Failure?

 3. CONCLUSIONS AND LESSONS LEARNED

 When setting up cost codes and other project controls on a construction project, one should remember to begin with the potential end in mind.
-Although construction practitioners generally want to avoid disputes, it is always helpful to establish proper project controls in case a claim situation occurs.
+Although construction practitioners generally want to avoid disputes, it is always helpful to establish proper project controls in case a productivity claim situation occurs.
 Further, setting up a project correctly is essential to accurately track and record labor hours and costs and may be helpful for estimating costs on future similar projects.

 Because labor is such a volatile risk on a construction project, it is recommended that contractors implement a system to set up and track field labor and installed quantities weekly by cost code.
 As the project progresses, frequent monitoring should be performed on labor hours, and detailed records and correspondence kept to document any impact and/or changes to the contractor’s work.
 Accordingly, proper and timely notices should be sent to the general contractor (in the case of a subcontractor) advising of impacts to the work.